-The Centre is co-designing and piloting policy frameworks and governance protocols across nine areas of focus.
+The Centre is co-designing and piloting policy frameworks and governance protocols across six areas of focus.

 There are more connected devices in the world today than there are humans.
 Commonly known as the Internet of Things (IoT), they come in infinite forms – from smart building technologies that monitor and manage energy usage, to connected vehicles that help anticipate and avoid potential collision.
 By 2020, the number of IoT devices is projected to exceed 20 billion, owing to continued technological advances and the plummeting costs of computing, storage and connectivity.